rajmishra1089/moengage-doc-analyzer/README.md

 **Start the program:**
 python main.py

-You'll be prompted to enter a MoEngage documentation article URL.
+You'll be prompted to enter a MoEngage documentation article URL.<br/>
-The system will:
+The system will:<br/>
-Fetch and analyze the article
+Fetch and analyze the article<br/>
-Apply the suggestions
+Apply the suggestions <br/>
 Save all outputs to the output/ folder

 📝 **Example Output**
-Here's a preview of what's included in each generated file:
+Here's a preview of what's included in each generated file:<br/>
-__original.md: Cleaned Markdown from the MoEngage article __suggestions.md: Structured feedback on readability, structure, and clarity __revised.md: Fully revised article incorporating all suggestions
+__original.md: Cleaned Markdown from the MoEngage article<br/>
+__suggestions.md: Structured feedback on readability, structure, and clarity<br/>
+__revised.md: Fully revised article incorporating all suggestions<br/>

 👨‍💻 **Author**